This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Pleurodesis is a procedure to remove air or fluid buildup in the pleural space in your chest.
 The pleura are thin layers of tissue that form a 2-layered lining around the lungs.
 In between the 2 pleura is a small, fluid-filled space called the pleural space.
+Pleurodesis brings the 2 layers together so there is no room for air or fluid.
 You may have surgical or chemical pleurodesis.

 Contact your healthcare provider if:

 - Your skin is itchy, swollen, or has a rash.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.